Cunningham of Drumquhassle: Early part of reign of James VI, 1578–1585

 Despite Drumquassle's summons in 1579, it appears he escaped the charge, because he continued to act in public life and as an officer of the Lennox; in August 1580, d'Aubigny sought to take Dumbarton Castle under his direct control, intending to demote Drumquhassle from captain to constable, losing his authority to pay or move soldiers.
-The English ambassador Robert Bowes reported to Francis Walsingham that Drumquhassle asked for his advice, but within a matter of days, the ports of Edinburgh had been closed by d'Aubigny in order to detain Drumquhassle.
-Drumquhassle was forced to deliver the castle to d'Aubigny (agreeing a bond of £40000(Scots) to do so).
+The English ambassador Robert Bowes reported to Francis Walsingham that Drumquhassle asked for his advice, but within a matter of days, the gates of Edinburgh had been closed by d'Aubigny in order to detain Drumquhassle.
+Drumquhassle was forced to deliver Dumbarton Castle to d'Aubigny (agreeing a bond of £40000 Scots to do so).
 It was believed that d'Aubigny's sudden actions were the result of the interception of letters from England to Drumquhassle.
 Elizabeth I of England instructed Bowes to persuade Drumquhassle to retain control of Dumbarton Castle if possible, but the speed of events left the English powerless, with Bowes suggesting that Drumquhassle had expediently agreed to give up the castle, writing "the man hath more wit than honesty."

 In March 1580/1, Drumquhassle and the Laird of Mains were both listed (along with others) as supporters of Morton, who was involved in a plot against d'Aubigny with support of the English crown.
 Some nobles and gentlemen had indeed been in the pay of the English, with Drumquhassle himself taking a pension from them.
 As Morton was charged with treason, imprisoned and executed in 1581, his supporters were now in a dangerous position.
+John Cunningham of Drumquhassle was one the guard that escorted Morton from Edinburgh to Dumbarton Castle in January 1581.

 Positions were reversed with the capture of James VI at the Raid of Ruthven in August 1582 which marked the start of the Gowrie regime.
 This coup d'etat was supported by the English and the Church of Scotland and was fiercely Protestant, removing nobles with catholic tendencies, especially James Stewart, Earl of Arran, and d'Aubigny, now Duke of Lennox, from any position of influence over the king.
 In October 1582, d'Aubigny advised the King by letter not to accept the counsel of Gowrie, Mar, Dumfermline and Drumquhassle, but while it is not known whether the king received the advice, by naming Drumquhassle, he identified him as close to the heart of the current regime.
 Some sources allege that William Ruthven, 1st Earl of Gowrie was a reluctant figurehead for the new government.
 James Melville of Halhill asserted that Ruthven Castle (now Huntingtower) was chosen as the location of the Raid to draw Gowrie into the plot.
 Drumquhassle, wrote Melville, had persuaded Gowrie to act with the fiction that Lennox intended his demise.
 According to Melville, when Gowrie discovered he had been misled by Drumquhassle, the Earl then plotted to release James.